What Cleaning Details Make a Vacation Rental Feel Guest Ready

 Surface-specific cleaning matches the product to the surface:

-• Engineered hardwood: dry or barely damp microfiber, never wet mopping.
+• Engineered hardwood floors: Dry or barely damp microfiber only, never wet mopping.

-The Bottom Line: What Cleaning Details Make a Vacation Rental Feel Guest Ready
+What Cleaning Details Make a Vacation Rental Feel Guest Ready: the six that drive the rating

 Frequently Asked Questions

 Listing-photo staging.
-Guests compare the property to the photos they used to book.
-Any visible drift generates the “not as described” complaint before a single surface is considered dirty.
+Guests compare the property to the photos they used to book and any visible difference generates a “not as described” complaint before a single surface is considered dirty.

 2. How does mirror polishing affect the guest experience?